NOTE: click here for the companion R-script for this lecture.

 Is this model useful?

-Generating sampling distributions (i.e., simulate the distribution of test statistics under a null hypothesis)
+Generating sampling distributions (i.e., simulate the distribution of summary statistics under a null hypothesis)

 A null hypothesis can usually be expressed as a data-generating model.